1jour1vin

 About the wine:

-A deep, intense, beautiful, uniform, and youthful red color.
-An intense, delicate, fruity, pure, and subtle nose.
-A creamy and slightly smoky note.
+Deep, intense, beautiful, uniform, and youthful red color.
+Intense, delicate, fruity, pure, and subtle on the nose.
+Creamy and slightly smoky notes.
 Meticulously crafted on the palate, particularly aromatic in the mid-palate, with a velvety body, smoothness, and elegance in the texture; the wine finishes long, slightly understated yet very distinguished, with refined tannins.
 A superb wine that is not overwhelmed by the year’s high alcohol content.

 Anthocyanins - Yohan Castaing